C

 cicerone (noun)

 A guide who gives information about antiquities and places of interest to sightseers.
-(OD)
+(NOA)

 ciceroni (plural)